 July 20-25, 2014 Overnight Youth Camp along the Stillaguamish River north of Seattle WA

 Our scout camps are widely considered the most fun, mind-blowing programs we offer.
-Discover skills of the ancient scout, nearly lost to history, if it weren’t for a handful of people who kept these practices alive.
-We’re a staff who has studied under scouts only once removed from the likes of Baden-Powell and Geronimo.
-A scout must live in honor, balance and harmony with the earth in order to blend with nature and move over any terrain like a shadow.
-There’s also an aspect of martial arts in this camp, using tricks of mind-over-matter to help us accomplish feats that seem impossible.
-Need we say more?
+Discover skills of the ancient scout, nearly lost to history.
+We are a staff who has studied under scouts only once removed from the likes of Baden-Powell and Geronimo.
+A scout must live with honor, balance, and in harmony with the earth in order to blend in with nature and move like a shadow across a wide array of terrain types.
+We will also explore some basic martial arts and learn to use tricks of mind-over-matter to help us accomplish feats that seem impossible.

 Ages 9-13: Space is available; no prerequisite.